Read more about the article Agile Testing – Testing from Day 1 Presentation

 Top 8 Things to Consider for Your Agile Testing Strategy

-To summarize, here are the top 8 things to consider when developing your Agile testing strategy to enable you to continuously deliver a quality working product increment at the end of every Sprint Testing in not a phase 2.
-Testing is everyone’s responsibility 3.
-Testing starts on day 1 4.
-Do automate all scripted tests 5.…
+Here are the top 8 things to consider when developing your Agile testing strategy to enable you to continuously deliver a quality working Product Increment at the end of every Sprint 1.
+Testing in not a phase Testing is not a phase that happens at the end of a project and it’s not a phase that…

 What is Exploratory Testing?

+Ensure that Exploratory testing is part of your testing suite.
 Most manual testing should be spent on Usability and Exploratory Testing.
 These types of tests are non-scripted and thus cannot be automated.
-These tests need human interaction, observation, and analysis.
-With usability testing, a human needs to verify that the design, layout, and user interface of a business feature is intuitive, easy to understand, easy to…
+These tests need human interaction, observation, analysis, and intuition.
+With usability testing, a human needs to verify that the design, layout, and user interface…

 Read more about the article Testing Green Field Applications vs. Legacy Applications